 Any work equipment (including any hand tools) we provide will be suitable, in good condition and properly maintained.
 Where necessary, some equipment (such as ladders) will be regularly checked to make sure they are safe.
 We will keep records of any checks we make.

+3.2.8.
+Hazardous Substances

+We only use domestic cleaning or horticultural products and petrol.
+We will ensure that these are stored, used and disposed of in accordance with the manufacturers’ instructions taking, any necessary precautions that are specified.

+3.2.9.
+Lifting Equipment

+We will ensure that any lifting equipment is properly maintained and thoroughly examined periodically by a competent person.

+3.2.10.
+Manual Handling

+We will avoid the need for lifting or carrying heavy objects as far as is possible.
+Where this is not practical, we will make use of lifting aids (such as trolleys) or other precautions including team lifting.

 3.2.11.
 Working Alone

 We endeavour to avoid lone working whenever possible.
 We are aware, however, that employees/volunteers may be required to work alone.